mirasaujan/GPT-Localize-iOS/README.md

 - `--input-file`: The path to your `.xcstrings` file to be translated.
 - `--target-language-code`: The target language code (e.g., 'es' for Spanish).
 - `--source-language-code`: The source language code of your strings (e.g., 'en' for English).
-- `--overwrite-file`: (Optional) If set, the script will overwrite the original file with the translations.
-- `--no-cost-prompt`: (Optional) If set to false, the script will prompt you for confirmation before proceeding with the translation, based on the estimated cost.
 - `--app-context-path`: (Optional) Information about the app being translated in order to provide the best translation quality.

 ## Additional Resources